Get Your Employment Arbitration Case Packet — File in Massillon Without a Lawyer

 Federal Enforcement Data — ZIP 44647

 The arbitration hearing took place in late July at a local conference center near downtown Massillon.
-Arbitrator Linda Reyes, a former judge with extensive experience in labor disputes, presided over the case.
+Arbitrator the claimant, a former judge with extensive experience in labor disputes, presided over the case.
 Both parties presented detailed evidence: Carter brought forward maintenance logs and expert testimony from a mechanical engineer who identified a critical defect in the press brake machine.
 Hardy Manufacturing countered with eyewitness accounts describing Carter failing to follow safety protocols, including bypassing lockout-tagout procedures.

 Financially, this was significant for both sides.
 Carter’s claim included not only disputing the damage cost but also demanding reinstatement and back pay from the three months he had been out of work, totaling approximately $45,000 in lost wages.
-Hardy Manufacturing, wary of setting a precedent, insisted on recovering their losses fully and refused to reinstate Carter, citing “gross negligence.”
+Hardy Manufacturing, wary of setting a precedent, insisted on recovering their losses fully and refused to reinstate Carter, citing gross negligence.”

 Over five intense days, testimonies revealed deeper tensions.
 Co-workers described Carter as dependable but noted instances of frustration due to management’s inconsistent safety communications.
 The arbitrator also considered Hardy’s documented failure to promptly repair known equipment issues, as previously reported by maintenance staff.